 Chemotherapy works by targeting cancer cells, which are cells that rapidly divide as they grow in the body.
 But some normal cells that also grow quickly can be hurt by chemotherapy drugs.
 OCRA researchers are working to develop better “targeted therapies” for ovarian cancer, which attack cancer cells but leave healthy cells unharmed.
 Until we develop better targeted treatments, side effects often accompany treatment.
-Your doctor has many tools and drugs to effectively manage many side effects of chemotherapy.
+Your doctor has many tools and drugs to effectively manage many side effects of chemotherapy for ovarian cancer.
 Don’t be afraid to talk to your doctor about side effects you are having.

 Blood-producing cells in the bone make a range of blood cells that fight infection, help blood clot and carry oxygen to all parts of the body.
 When chemotherapy damages the white blood producing cells, you become susceptible to infections because of a shortage of white blood cells, or with the platelet producing cells you can bruise or bleed easily because of a shortage of platelets.
 Try to avoid cuts and scrapes, wash your hands often, avoid crowds and people with colds, coughs or other infectious diseases.
 Drink plenty of fluids and bathe daily, using moisturizer to soften dry and potentially cracked skin.